maRT1gaS/cloudflare-docs/content/workers/examples/hot-link-protection.md

 ---
 weight: 1000
 type: example
 summary: Block other websites from linking to your content.
 This is useful for protecting images.
 tags:
   - Security
   - Headers
 pcx-content-type: configuration
+title: Hot-link protection
 ---

 # Hot-link protection